endangereddataweek/resources/advocacy.md

 # Open Data Advocacy

 ## Resources
+- [*Trump's Quiet War on Data*](https://www.engadget.com/2017/03/20/trumps-quiet-war-on-data-begins) provides good background reading on some of the threats to publicly available data, including the impact of budget cuts and data infrastructure neglect.
 - The Sunlight Foundation has an incredible [Public Policy for Public Data](http://whatworkscities.sunlightfoundation.com/) guide for advocating for better governmental policies.
 - EDGI has [primers on several of the agencies](https://envirodatagov.org/agencyprimers/) that are vulnerable to change and loss.
 These may be instructive when contacting officials.